Seiya Suzuki Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.9 K/9, which ranks 14th in the league.
+- The Marlins pitching staff ranks 10th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Marlins have the 24th-ranked team ERA among all MLB pitching staffs (4.84).
+- The Marlins have a 4.80 team ERA that ranks 23rd among all league pitching staffs.

-- Marlins pitchers combine to give up the fifth-most home runs in baseball (46 total, 1.4 per game).
+- The Marlins rank 24th in baseball in home runs surrendered (46 total, 1.4 per game).

-- The Marlins will send Hoeing (0-1) to the mound to make his third start of the season.
+- Alcantara (1-3 with a 5.35 ERA and 31 strikeouts in 35 1/3 innings pitched) gets the start for the Marlins, his seventh of the season.

-- In his most recent time out on Sunday, the righty threw five innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.
+- In his last appearance on Tuesday, the righty went five innings against the Atlanta Braves, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.